Cameroon Tax Calculator (2026)

 How much income tax will I pay in Cameroon as an employee?

-Cameroon uses a progressive income tax system with four brackets ranging from 11% on income up to XAF 2,000,000, increasing to 38.5% on income above XAF 5,000,000.
-After you receive your gross salary, a standard annual deduction of XAF 500,000 is applied before calculating your tax liability.
-The exact amount you owe depends on your total income level and which bracket(s) it falls into.
+Cameroon uses a progressive income tax system with four brackets ranging from 11% on income up to XAF 2,000,000 to 38.5% on income above XAF 5,000,000.
+You receive a standard annual deduction of XAF 500,000 before tax is calculated, and your tax is applied only to the income remaining after mandatory social contributions (NSIF and housing fund) are deducted from your gross salary.

-What are the mandatory employee deductions in Cameroon?
+What are the mandatory social contributions I need to pay in Cameroon?

-As an employee in Cameroon, you'll have two main social contributions deducted from your gross salary: the National Social Insurance Fund (NSIF) at 4.2% for old age pensions and the Cameroon Housing Fund at 1%.
-Both contributions are capped annually (NSIF at XAF 9,000,000 and Housing Fund at XAF 750,000 monthly), and both are deductible from your income before income tax is calculated, which reduces your overall tax burden.
+As an employee in Cameroon, you must contribute 4.2% of your gross income to the National Social Insurance Fund (NSIF) for old age pension and 1% to the Cameroon Housing Fund, both capped at XAF 9,000,000 annually.
+These contributions are deducted from your gross income before income tax is calculated, reducing your taxable base.

-Yes, in addition to income tax and social contributions, employees in Cameroon pay a Council Tax of XAF 30,240 per month if their salary exceeds XAF 500,000, and a CRTV royalty of up to XAF 13,000 per month.
-These surcharges are fixed monthly amounts that reduce your net take-home pay on top of income tax and social contributions.
+Yes, in addition to income tax and social contributions, employees earning above XAF 500,000 monthly pay a Council Tax of XAF 30,240 per month, and those earning above XAF 1,000,000 gross salary pay a CRTV royalty of up to XAF 13,000 per month.
+These are fixed monthly surcharges that reduce your take-home pay.

 Other tax calculators